marcj/TypeRunner/README.md

 ### Non-goals

-- Drop-in replacement for the official TypeScript compiler
+- Drop-in replacement for the *entire* official TypeScript compiler
 - Runtime

+TypeRunner could be a drop-in for strict TypeScript-only projects.
 Being a drop-in replacement for the entire official TypeScript compiler (tsc) would require copying design limitations, bugs, and legacy decisions of tsc.
 Because of TypeScript's 10-year history there are many features that are unnecessary today but kept for compatibility.
-We focus on a stricter subset of TypeScript, which means TypeRunner won't support some features such as JSDoc and several compiler options.
+We focus on a stricter subset of TypeScript, which means TypeRunner won't support some features such as JSDoc type definitions in js files and several non-strict compiler options.

 ## Status